andrewgull/HeteroR/README.md

 ## Raw data availability

-The raw sequencing reads used in this project are available from NCBI's SRA under BioProjects PRJNA1165464 and PRJNA1083935.
+The raw sequencing reads used in this project are available from NCBI's SRA under BioProjects PRJNA1165464 (474 parental strains), PRJNA1083935 and PRJNA1160527 (mutants).

 ## Models and features table